sonic-net/SONiC/doc/SONiC_202012_Release_Notes.md

 <br> **Pull Requests** : [5283](https://github.com/Azure/sonic-buildimage/pull/5283)

 #### Chassis infrastructure, T2 topologies and sample Testcases converted
+In the future, multi DUT or Chassis will be supported by SONiC as well.
+Some of the customized ansible modules need to be updated to support testing of the upcoming new architectures.
+This document tries to propose some requirements for designing customized ansible modules that need to deal with multi-ASIC.
+The target is to have a clean and easy to use interface for calling these ansible modules in scripts testing multi DUT and multi ASIC system.
+Meanwhile, the ansible modules need to maintain backward compatibility for single DUT and single ASIC testing.
 **Pull Requests** : [2245](https://github.com/Azure/sonic-mgmt/pull/2245), [2417](https://github.com/Azure/sonic-mgmt/pull/2417), [2638](https://github.com/Azure/sonic-mgmt/pull/2638/)